Scrashdemix/thesis-generating-ml-pipelines/prototype/data/config_template.md

 features:  # [Optional:] list of feature names which are used for training all models.
 If none, all available features are used
     - <name of feature>:
         scaled: true  # [Optional:] whether this feature shall be scaled using scikit-learn's MinMaxScaler
-        cut_outliers: true  # [Optional:] whether outliers will be dropped from the dataframe.
-Outliers are data points whose numerical columns are outside the 5th and 95th percentile.
+        cut_outliers: percentile | iqr | zscore  # [Optional:] whether outliers will be dropped from the dataframe.
+The value determines the algorithm chosen for detecting outliers. 'percentile' removes the 5th and 95th percentile of the data, 'iqr' removes data points which are outside of 1.5-times the interquartile range below/above the 1st and 3rd quartile, 'zscore' removes data points with a z-score above 3
     - ...
 target_label: <name of the feature which should be used as target variable>
 training: